semantic-flow/sflo/docs/data/notes/q4jqx5qr6hbp6fo3pfvh042.md

 Immutable data provides fundamental guarantees that enable reliable, distributed, and concurrent systems.
 But immutability clashes with document-oriented data the updates slowly and in chunks.

-- [[concept.mesh.resource.element.flow.snapshot.version]] (e.g. in [[concept.mesh.resource.folder._vN]]) should be treated as immutable.
+- [[resource.node-component.flow-snapshot.version]] (e.g. in [[folder._vN]]) should be treated as immutable.
 If you need to refer to the current dataset "as is", you should refer to its corresponding dataset version.
 - sometimes, e.g., for compliance reasons, you have to hard delete a resource (as opposed to just tombstoning it, a soft delete), or even modifying it.
   - [[hashes|sflo.feature.changing-historical-datasets]] can be used to detect mutations